 But being an artist is more than just creating art.
 Jeanne finds that there is a camaraderie amongst artists that is hard to find in other professions.
 “I know the stereotype that artists are fickle, brooding, hard to deal with, too independent, quirky, eccentric, too dreamy, noncommittal, intense, always broke, egotistical, and uncompromising – and that is just the shortlist!”
 Jeanne exclaims.
 “But my experience has been that many artists are more sensitive to what is happening in the world … and see the world differently than the average person.”

 I rarely go to a gallery or show that I do not see some art that either makes me think, adds beauty to my life, or speaks to me in a way that communicating by words cannot do.

 The camaraderie shared by artists contributed to one of Jeanne’s proudest moments as an artist.
-For the tenth anniversary of the Carolina Mixed Media Art Guild, she was presented with a scrapbook filled with members’ artwork.
+For the tenth anniversary of the Carolina Mixed Media Art Guild, the Guild presented her with a scrapbook filled with members’ artwork.
 “It was a huge surprise!
-I had formed the guild after 9/11 when I moved to Raleigh where I did not know anyone.
+I had formed the Guild after 9/11 when I moved to Raleigh, where I did not know anyone.
 I decided I needed to find other artists and focus on my art.
 The guild has provided activities, instruction, support and inspiration, opportunities, fun, charitable work, and friend for life.”

 Jeanne is nothing if not passionate.
 Passionate about what she creates.

-Jeanne is currently working on a book project together with her sister Laura showcasing her paintings along with poetry about them.
-She will be the featured artist at Liquidambar in Pittsboro, NC in November and December.
-See Jeanne’s work at www.JeanneRhea.com, www.artfortheheart.blogspot.com and on Facebook at http://facebook.com/JeanneRheaStudio.
+Jeanne is currently working on a book project with her sister Laura showcasing her paintings and poetry.
+She will be the featured artist at Liquidambar in Pittsboro, NC, in November and December.
+See Jeanne’s work at www.JeanneRhea.com, www.artfortheheart.blogspot.com, and on Facebook at http://facebook.com/JeanneRheaStudio.